 Subjects and Methods

 We requested the medical record number of 200,000 patients who underwent colonoscopy between January 1, 2006 and September 5, 2018 at NorthShore University HealthSystem, a large community-based academic healthcare system in northern Illinois, involving four suburban hospitals.
 These subjects were screened for inclusion in the Genomic Health Initiative (GHI), a DNA biobank of the NorthShore University HealthSystem.
+Consistent with prior studies focused on GRS, we aimed to simulate an average risk population.23 Thus,

-To meet the inclusion criteria for the present study,23 patients must have also met the following requirements: 1) no prior or current diagnosis of CRC, 2) underwent screening colonoscopy at NorthShore, 3) age >45 years old at the first screening colonoscopy, 4) self-reported Caucasian, and 5) with available genotyping data from the Affymetrix Axiom™ Biobank Plus Genotyping Array.
+patients must have also met the following inclusion criteria: 1) no prior or current diagnosis of CRC, hereditary CRC syndrome, ulcerative colitis or Crohn’s disease, 2) underwent screening colonoscopy at NorthShore, 3) age >45 years old at the first screening colonoscopy, 4) self-reported Caucasian, and 5) with available genotyping data from the Affymetrix Axiom™ Biobank Plus Genotyping Array.
 Our study only included Caucasians due to insufficient sample size for other ancestry groups.
 Accordingly, 1,769 patients met the inclusion criteria and detailed clinical and demographic information from each patient’s index screening colonoscopy including age, gender, BMI, family history, indication for colonoscopy as well as colonoscopy outcomes from the first screening colonoscopy were extracted from the electronic medical record.
 Location, size, and histologic characteristics of polyps were recorded.
 Positive colonoscopy was defined as any adenomatous polyps per study protocol.
 Advanced adenomas were defined as adenomatous polyps greater than or equal to 1 cm in size, or with a “villous” component (tubulovillous or villous), or with foci of high grade dysplasia.
 The study was approved by the internal review board of NorthShore University Health System.

-Genotypes of 22 known CRC risk-associated SNPs were extracted from a customized Axiom Biobank Plus Genotyping Array (Supplementary Appendix Table 1).
+Genotypes of 22 known CRC risk-associated SNPs were extracted from a customized Axiom™ Biobank Plus Genotyping Array (Supplementary Appendix Table 1).
 These SNPs were identified from evidence-based review of literature and met the following criteria: 1) discovered from genome-wide association studies of CRC in Caucasian subjects, with at least 1,000 cases and 1,000 controls in the first stage; 2) confirmed in additional stages with combined P<5×10-8; and 3) independent, with linkage disequilibrium (LD) measurement (r2 <0.2) between any pair of SNPs.[10,11,20,12–19]

 Genetic risk score (GRS), an established odds ratio (OR)-weighted and population-standardized polygenic risk score was computed for each subject based on the 22 CRC risk-associated SNPs.[27]
 Briefly, GRS was calculated by multiplying the per-allele OR for each SNP and normalizing the risk by the average risk expected in the population (w)